 Mary Chase wrote in her unpublished autobiography entitled Adventures in Ceramics, “...I was tremendously gratified and pleased that the work I had done should receive recognition in this way as “Inventive in design and happy in execution”, but even more, it made me rejoice in the name of all craftsmen and creative workers.”

-Her dedication to handcraft was a driving force in her life.
+Mary Chase's dedication to handcraft was a driving force in her life.
 She took on students and apprentices, imparting her love for ceramics arts to them.
 Many Pewabic staff members today have studied at the very institutions Mary Chase aided in establishing.

 Mary Chase was the only woman to receive an honorary degree the year she accepted her M.A from the University of Michigan.
 It was the first degree of its kind given by the university.
-Mary grew up in Ann Arbor––her father and brother both studied at U of M. Read more about her influence on the American Arts and Crafts movement and development of ceramic programming at the university here.
+Mary grew up in Ann Arbor––her father and brother both studied at U-M. Read more about her influence on the American Arts and Crafts movement and development of ceramic programming at the university here.